Coos and cuteness – could your baby become an influencer?

 So you get collabs flying for your baby and the money is rolling in.
 And before you know it, your baby has become the breadwinner of the family.
 How about that!

-Fast-forward 18 years and guess who’s suing you to court?
+Fast-forward 18 years and guess who’s suing you in court?
 Your very own child.
 Why?
 Because you exploited them and spent all their earnings.

 It happened to child actor Jackie Coogan that sued his mother because he was left with practically zero of his childhood earnings by the time he reached adulthood.
 And then, The Coogan Law came into effect.